ludovicianul/selenium-on-steroids/README.md

 * Easy Maven integration: the project is published on Maven Centra so you can easily add it as a Maven dependecy
 * Easily create new Selenium tests by extending a base class which incorporates all the required logic to configure a WebDriver instance
 * Utility methods to interact with DB
+* Enhances the WebDriver API with new methods
 * Utility methods to interact with Excel files
 * Utility methods to interact with text files and XML files
 * Utility methods to use XMLs over HTTP (make WebService calls for example)